Have questions? We're here.

 Your experienced expedition team, who have made countless journeys to this area, will use their expertise to design your voyage from day to day, choosing the best options based on the prevailing weather, ice conditions, and wildlife opportunities.

 While ashore, aim to stretch your legs, wandering along pebbly beaches or perhaps up snow-covered ridgelines to vantage points with mountains towering overhead and ice-speckled oceans below.
-If you have chosen an optional activity, you’ll have the option to do that whenever conditions allow, and of course, keen polar plungers will have the chance to immerse themselves in polar waters - conditions permitting entirely!
+If you have chosen an optional activity, you can have the option to do that whenever conditions allow, and of course, keen polar plungers will have the chance to immerse themselves in polar waters - conditions permitting entirely!

 In addition to Zodiac cruises and shore excursions, you may ship sail some of the narrow, dramatic straits separating offshore islands from the mainland or linger in scenic bays to watch whales traveling or feeding.
 This is a great time to enjoy the observation lounge or make your way to the bridge for uninterrupted views of Antarctica in all its splendor.
 Keep an ear out for the creak and deep rumble of glaciers as they carve their way from the summit to sea and take a quiet moment to experience the wonder of this incredible white continent.